salaboy/from-monolith-to-k8s/workshop.md

 ### Installing Knative Serving

-If you have the previous aliases set up, you can copy the entire block and paste it Cloud Shell
+If you have the previous aliases set up, you can copy the entire block and paste it into Cloud Shell

 ``` bash
 k apply --filename https://github.com/knative/serving/releases/download/v0.18.0/serving-crds.yaml